dockbuild/ninja/README.md

 ninja-jobserver
 ===============

+## As of June 1st 2018, this is project is obsolete.
+Consider using binaries available at https://github.com/Kitware/ninja/releases

 This **ONLY** purpose of this project is to distribute a version of [ninja](https://ninja-build.org/) with GNU make jobserver client support.